 Click here to read about who we are, what we do, and why.

 Integrateds themselves do the activities or actively manage what others do integral to designing, producing, selling and servicing wheels.
 They all use distributors and sell principally through online or shop dealers though some also sell direct from their company stores.

-Since the Integrateds build wheels in advance and stock their distributors and dealer, you can usually order and get value carbon wheels from them immediately or within days, the time it takes the order to ship to you.
+Since the Integrateds build wheels in advance and stock their distributors and dealers, you can usually order and get value carbon wheels from them immediately or within days, the time it takes the order to ship to you.

 It takes somewhere between 2 to 6 weeks to get wheels from nearly all the other companies selling value carbon wheels as they build to order.

 All the Integrateds sell more expensive performance carbon wheelsets, certainly a greater range and most likely a larger number than the value carbon wheelsets they sell.

 These companies do the research, design, and testing that goes into the rims and, in many cases, the hubs they sell.
 Many make, assemble and QC their own wheels.
 Other companies have subcontractors do the actual production for them using production lines and molds dedicated to their wheelsets while they as Integrateds define and oversee the material, construction, assembly, and testing methods that go into making these wheels.

 Bontrager Aeolus Pro 5 TLR Disc – Fast, stiff, good handling wheels for flat terrain

 Performance: The Bontrager Aeolus Pro 5 TLR Disc is a stiff, fast wheelset.
 It rolls smoothly and keeps its momentum once at speed quite well even though the hubs sound a little buzzy.
 I felt very confident in all aggressive handling situations on these wheels.
 Serious crosswinds don’t go unnoticed but the Aeolus Pro 5 isn’t terribly bothered by them and you can easily manage your way through the breezes.